navinthenapster/create-simple-gui-applications/03-basic-features/README.md

 <<(code/toolbars_and_menus_1.py)

-{icon=rocket}
-G> #### Run it!
-G>
+{% hint style='tip' %}
-G> You'll see a thin grey bar at the top of the window.
+** Run it!** You'll see a thin grey bar at the top of the window.
 This is your toolbar.
-Right click G> and click the name to toggle it off.
+Right click and click the name to toggle it off.

-E> #### I can't get my toolbar back!?
-E>
+{% endhint %}

+{% hint style='note' %}
-E>  Unforutnately once you remove a toolbar there is now no place to right click to re-add E> it.
-So as a general rule you want to either keep one toolbar unremoveable, or provide E> an alternative interface to turn toolbars on and off.
+**I can't get my toolbar back!?** Unfortunately once you remove a toolbar there is now no place to right click to re-add it.
+So as a general rule you want to either keep one toolbar unremoveable, or provide an alternative interface to turn toolbars on and off.
+{% endhint %}

 Lets make the toolbar a bit more interesting.
 We could just add a `QButton` widget, but there is a better approach in Qt that gets you some cool features — and that is via `QAction`.